 How to Find an Ant Nest in Your Home

-Some ants, like carpenter and little black ants, choose to build their nests inside your home.
+To keep ants from invading your home, you need to be able to locate the nest.
+Some ants, like carpenter and little black ants, choose to build their nests inside your house.
 Though these nests aren’t always easy to spot, there are things you can do to find them.

-When ants find a good food source, they will release pheromones to help other members of their colony find it.
-These ants follow the scent often forming a line of ants.
+- Follow Trailing Ants: Following an ant trail can also help you find an ant’s nest.
+Ants carry food back to the nest to share with the rest of the colony.
 If you spot a trail of ants, you can try to follow them back to their nest.
-They are most active at night, so you may need to pull out a flashlight.
+Some ants are active at night, so you may need to pull out a flashlight.

 Where Do Ants Build Nests In Homes?

 Ants are opportunistic, and they’ll build nests wherever they can find a safe place.
 Each species has its own preference.
 Little black ants will hide in wall voids while crazy ants like to nest under carpet.
 Ants may also hide under wood flooring, behind baseboards and molding, and even between cabinets.
 Ants are often found in kitchens and bathrooms since these areas provide plenty of sources of food and moisture.